Poinciana Woman

-Poinciana Woman is the subject of an Australian urban legend that dates to the 1950s.
+The Poinciana Woman is the subject of an Australian urban legend that dates back to the 1950s.
 There are multiple versions to the myth, but most follow the story of a woman who was raped and hanged, under a Poinciana tree, by a group of men in the East Point Reserve of Darwin, Northern Territory.
-It is said she haunts the area which has brought the attention of many news and media outlets such as the ABC and NITV.
+It is said she haunts the East Point area, which has brought the attention of many media outlets such as the ABC and NITV.

 Legend

-The first mentions of the urban legend go back to the 1950s and different versions of the myth have been created since.
-Roland Dyrting delves into these versions in his award-winning essay ‘The Poinciana Woman of East Point’.
-One version is that the woman is Asian and that she was raped by Japanese fishermen.
-The essay’s main depiction on the Poinciana Woman is that it’s actually Pontianak (female vampiric ghost in Malay mythology) living in Darwin.
-This claim is backed with historical evidence of Asian migrants coming into Darwin in the late 1930s.There are many similar urban legends of woman who died in tragic ways like that of the Poinciana Woman.
-These include the myths of the White Lady and the Lady in Red which are ghosts that haunt public places which are directly related to the place of their demise.
+The first mentions of the Poinciana Woman date back to the 1950s, with different versions of the myth having been created since.
+Roland Dyrting delves into these versions in his award-winning essay "The Poinciana Woman of East Point".
+The essay's main depiction on the Poinciana Woman is that it is actually Pontianak (female vampiric ghost in Malay mythology) living in Darwin.
+This claim is backed with historical evidence of Asian migrants coming into Darwin in the late 1930s.
+There are many similar urban legends of women who died in tragic ways like that of the Poinciana Woman.
+These include the myths of the White Lady and the Lady in Red, which are ghosts that haunt public places which are directly related to the place of their demise.
 These two urban legends have become influential around the world and perhaps have formed an oral lore which has been transmitted into the myth of the Poinciana Woman.

 The earliest mention of Poinciana Woman was in a book written by Maisie Austin, Quality of Life: A Reflection of Life in Darwin During the Post-war.
-This version of the Poinciana Woman is a spirit who meets mothers that died in childbirth underneath a Frangipani tree.
-It also has another mention of a ghost found under a bridge at Daly Street, a road entering Darwin’s CBD which is connected to the Stuart Highway and joins Darwin to Adelaide.
-An interview was held on ABC live radio, where one caller concurred saying she heard of the Poinciana Woman being a ghost on the Daly Street Bridge.
+This version is a spirit who meets mothers that died in childbirth underneath a Frangipani tree.
+It also has another mention of a ghost found under a bridge at Daly Street, a road entering Darwin's CBD which is connected to the Stuart Highway and joins Darwin to Adelaide.
+An interview was held on ABC Radio, where one caller concurred saying she heard of the Poinciana Woman being a ghost on the Daly Street Bridge.